Supercheck LogoSupercheck

 Alert History

-Track all alerts sent from your organization:
+Track all alerts from Alerts → History:

 • Alert type and severity